MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/Layout-Desing-Guide.md

 </div>

-**Note:** It is true only in the case of Series 1.
-In the case Series 2 capacitors should be connected on same sides of the transmissin line.
+**Note:** It is true only in the case of Series 1 chips.
+In the case of EFRXG2X Series 2  chips the capacitors should be connected on same sides of the transmissin line.

 4. Use at least 0.5 mm separation between traces/pads to the adjacent GND pours in the area of the matching network.
 This technique will minimize the parasitic capacitance and reduce the detuning effects.